Celyagd/celyagd.github.io/research/index.md

   - Mots clefs : #open #digital_tech #enaction #civic_tech #data

+### Post-Doctoral research explorations

+- Action-research (CIR) (ongoing): open source, open infrastructure et open science : design and implementation of "open and sustainable models"
+- 2020-2021 - [OpenESR](https://openesr.frama.io/rencontres) (ongoing) : reflexive views on the implementation of open models in higher education and research with Inno3 and HackYourResearch
+- 2020-2021 - Working Group [Open Science & Society](https://cis.cnrs.fr/science-ouverte-et-societe/) of the Internet & Society Center : coordination with Nicolas Loubet and Jean-Baptiste Sherrer.
+- 2020 - "Is it wise to be well?" (in progress): questioning "well-being" practices through the prism of cognitive sciences and philosophy with the Anchor of Knowledge.
+- 2019 - Ethics of care in doctoral research and well-being: [Exploring Collective Care in Research](https://zenodo.org/record/2571546)
+- 2019 - CivicTech in Society: for a pluralistic exploration of digital debates with DRISS and IFRIS (Marc Barbier and Constance de Quatrebarbes)

 ### Research on MOOC

 1- Mixed-methods approach to analyse MOOC users behaviors (qualitative research combined with machine learning approaches)